pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F429I-Discovery/Applications/STemWin/STemWin_HelloWorld/readme.txt

 @par Application Description

-This directory contains a set of source files that implement a simple "Hello Wolrd" application based on STemWin for STM32F4xx devices.
+Simple "Hello World" example based on STemWin for STM32F4xx devices.

 The application allows also to run the different Segger samples that can be downloaded from here: